Fitness to Practise

-If you are involved in a procedure relating to either Fitness to Practice or Professional Practice Advisory Panel, the SRC can give help and advice.
+If you are involved in a procedure relating to either Fitness to Practise or Professional Practice Advisory Panel, the SRC can give help and advice.

-If you receive notification from the University that they are investigating you under the Fitness to Practise regulations you should contact the SRC Advice Centre as soon as possible as they will be able to provide you with support and advice on how you should proceed and can represent you at any hearing(s) required.
+If you receive notification from the University that they are investigating you under the Fitness to Practise regulations you should contact the SRC Advice Centre as soon as possible as they will be able to provide you with support and advice on how you should proceed and can usually accompany you to any meetings or hearing(s) required.